Get a quote on Workers' Compensation Insurance

 The main purpose of workers’ compensation insurance (Part 1) is to make sure an employee who is injured or gets sick on the job is covered for medical expenses and lost wages.
 Employers Liability Insurance is meant to protect your business from liability if an injured employee sues for additional damages.

 As we will explain in this article, there are a number of different types of lawsuits that an employee or a family member of an employee can bring against your business after a job-related injury or illness that worker’s compensation and general liability insurance will not cover.

 The National Safety Council reports that approximately 4.6 million workers are injured on the job every year.
-Some of the most common activities that cause injury are lifting heavy objects, carrying out repetitive motions, getting struck by equipment, and slips and falls.
-Although the five industries most likely to see worker injuries are service, transportation, manufacturing, installation/repair, and construction, workers in any type of job can get injured or become ill.
+Some of the most common activities that cause injury are lifting heavy objects, carrying out repetitive motions, getting struck by a piece of equipment, and slips and falls.
+Although the five industries that are most likely to see injured workers are service, transportation, manufacturing, installation/repair, and construction, workers in any type of job can get injured or become ill.

 - A secretary develops carpal tunnel syndrome from repetitive typing

 - A warehouse attendant is hit by a pallet of goods dropped by a forklift

 - A technician at a chemical plant gets lung cancer after accidentally inhaling toxic fumes over a period of time

 - An assembly line worker at an automotive factory becomes deaf over time because of industrial noise

 Most states require employers with at least one employee to carry workers’ compensation, which typically includes Employers Liability Insurance.
 While worker’s compensation (Part 1) covers medical expenses, lost wages, rehabilitation costs, death benefits, and funeral expenses, Employers Liability Insurance helps to cover other damages that an employee who has fallen ill or been injured on the job might sue for.